splanck/vlibc/README.md

 are initialized when `vlibc_init()` is called.
 They can be used with the provided `fread`, `fwrite`, `fprintf`, and `printf` functions.

+## Time Formatting

+The library includes a minimal `strftime` implementation for producing human-readable timestamps.
+Supported conversion sequences are `%Y`, `%m`, `%d`, `%H`, `%M`, and `%S`.
+All other specifiers are copied verbatim and no locale handling is performed.

 ## Limitations